ptTrR/arm-image-builder-wiki/Docker.md

 title: Docker instructions
 description:
 published: 1
-date: 2020-12-15T20:10:58.991Z
+date: 2020-12-23T03:27:30.620Z
 tags:
-editor: undefined
+editor: markdown
-dateCreated: 2020-12-15T20:06:42.150Z
+dateCreated: 2020-12-21T09:11:20.474Z
 ---

-# Docker Image-Builder
+## Docker arm image builder

-For easy building of the arm-images we have created a docker image without installing anything on its host system.
+For easily build your image we have created a docker image.
+The only thing you need to install is docker and docker-compose.
-You have the possibility to build the docker image yourself or download it from docker hub.
+You have the possibility to build the docker image yourself or download the image from docker hub.
 The prebuilt docker images are available for the following architectures:

 * amd64